Assassin’s Creed Odyssey Choices And Consequences Guide

 We Need To Destroy The Artifact – You let Aspasia live but you still destroy the artifact.
 You still get her Circlet for the Demigod set and it counts as a Cultist defeated so the tree is done.

-Want the best legendary armor in AC Odyssey?
-This Assassin’s Creed Odyssey Legendary Armor Guide will tell you where to find all of the different pieces of Legendary Armor we’ve discovered so you can
+Want to find the Ancient Stele’s in AC Odyssey?
+This Assassin’s Creed Odyssey Tomb Location Guide will tell you the location of all the special tombs we’ve discovered, each rewarding you with an

 The ability to switch weapons in combat is a huge bonus in AC Odyssey.
 This guide will tell you How To Equip Two Weapons In Assassin’s Creed Odyssey so you can switch between two different weapons